sgmac/intime/README.md

-# Intime, get internation times from the CLI
+# Intime, get international times from the CLI

 Just a simple cli tool to play with international times.